inzaenity/pathfinding-visualizer/README.md

 # pathfinding-visualizer

 ## abstract
-Aiming to be able to visualise a multitude of pathfinding algorithms and compare the time taken Currently visualises the dijkstra algorithm as well as the a * algorithm using the pygame module
+Aiming to be able to visualise a multitude of pathfinding algorithms and compare the time taken.
+Currently visualises the dijkstra algorithm as well as the a * algorithm using the pygame module.
 ## USAGE

 ### Setup